markmanongsong/car-insurance-renewal-conversion-analysis/README.md

 - Specialized agents consistently achieved higher renewal conversion.
 - Combined-role agents managed substantially larger workloads.
 - Increased workload coincided with lower renewal conversion rates.
-- The operational change appears to have negatively impacted renewal performance.
+- The analysis suggests that the transition to a combined operating model was associated with increased agent workload and lower renewal conversion performance.

 ---